Quality Assurance/Quality Improvement Activity

 Submit to CALHN Research Services:

 - The abstract/poster/presentation or copy of the CALHN QI Brief

-- Confirmation (email is sufficient) from the activity was undertaken for QA/QI or departmental clinical audit purposes
+- Confirmation from the relevant Head of Department (email is sufficient) that the activity was undertaken for QA/QI or departmental clinical audit purposes

 Submission is via email to [email protected]